How to organize an in-person, online or hybrid hackathon -- A revised planning kit: Example timelines

-\textbf{3 months before the hackathon:} \begin{itemize} \item \textit{Participant recruitment:} Invitation of potential participants through previously identified key individuals.
-Registration through an online form that covers their contact details, open source handle, preferred programming languages and interests in the resource.
-Selection of participants based on interests. \item \textit{Ideation:} Ask invitees to propose initial ideas for hackathon projects through the registration form. \item \textit{Continuity planning:} Invitation of selected participants and key individuals to common communication channel.
-Creation of an information hub to spread information about the hackathon and the resource. \item \textit{Mentoring:} Identification and invitation of individuals who are familiar with the resource and relevant technologies to serve as mentors.
-Decision for dedicated mentors that are assigned to individual teams. \end{itemize}
+\textbf{4 months before the hackathon:} \begin{itemize}[leftmargin=0.5cm] \item \textit{Specialized preparation:} Creation of a Github organization and page, which includes the location, preliminary schedule, organizer contact information, code of conduct, and links to resources.
+The page serves as the primary information hub for the hackathon.
+Creation of a Discord server, including public announcements and troubleshooting channels, as well as a private organizer channel. \item \textit{Participant recruitment:} Invitation of potential participants through previously identified key individuals, including a link to the Github page.
+Registration through an online form that covers the participants' contact details, open source handle, preferred programming languages, interests in the resource, their intention to attend in-person or online, and their potential needs for funding (travel and accommodation support for in-person participants and daily allowance for online participants). \item \textit{Ideation:} Ask invitees to propose initial ideas for hackathon projects through the registration form. \end{itemize}

+\textbf{3 months before the hackathon:} \begin{itemize}[leftmargin=0.5cm] \item \textit{Ideation:} Adding proposed ideas to Github page. \item \textit{Specialized preparation:} Decision for a pre-hackathon webinar to introduce participants to the resource. \item \textit{Mentoring:} Identification and invitation of individuals who are familiar with the resource and relevant technologies to serve as mentors.
+Invitation email including a link to the Github page and a registration form that covers contact information, prior experience, interests, availability during the event, and intention to attend in person or online. \item \textit{Continuity planning:} Invitation of selected participants and key individuals to the Discord server and Github organization. \end{itemize}